Steel maker JSW to build new plant, invest $500M after Trump tariffs

 “The Trump administration was the driver behind giving us in the U.S. the ability to compete for capital,” JSW Steel USA CEO John Hritz said during a First on FOX Business interview with Edward Lawrence on Thursday.

-The Houston-based company has agreed to acquire an Acero Junction facility in Mingo Junction, Ohio, for $80.9 million.
+JSW Steel has agreed to acquire an Acero Junction facility in Mingo Junction, Ohio, for $80.9 million.

 Through its parent company, JSW Group, it’s investing upwards of $500 million in the old steel plant that was built in 1929.
 The project is expected to generate an estimated 300 permanent jobs in a town of just 3,400 people.